rickardlindberg/rickardlindberg.me/writing/search-and-replace-in-vim/index.markdown

     -w 'getCategory'

-Say I just type enter here.
+Say I just hit enter here.
 The return value is then the following:

     grep -w 'getCategory'